sile-typesetter/sile/README.md

 First you will need lua, pango and cairo installed.
 You will then need to run:

-* `luarocks install stdlib lgi lpeg luaexpat inspect luaepnf luarepl`
+* `luarocks install stdlib lgi lpeg luaexpat inspect luaepnf luarepl cassowary`

 Then you should be good to go.